NTT-Companies-Group/NTT-Collection/README.md

 # NeTT Collection

-A collection of NeTT editions of apps and tools.

-NOTE: This repository has been archived and all contents have been removed.
-It will no longer be updated.
+*This repository has been archived and all its contents have been removed.
+It will no longer be updated.*